Permafrost/Tundra/README.md

     * `$content` is a string, byte array, or input stream containing XML data.
     * `$encoding` is the character set used by `$content` if provided as a byte array or input stream.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
     * `$expression` is the [XPath expression] to be tested against `$content`.
   * Outputs: